2018 Kids and Family Activities

 In celebration of our hardworking agricultural friend, at this year’s field days we will be holding a Scarecrow Building activity and competition.

 Held on the lawn opposite the Fashion Pavilion, the fun starts at 11am on Friday and Saturday for the building teams.
-Wood for frames and straw for stuffing will be provided but contestants need to bring along the clothes and props to create their scarecrow entry.
-There are three categories for entries; celebrity scarecrow, humorous scarecrow and traditional scarecrow.
+Wood for frames, straw for stuffing, clothes and props will be supplied.
+You are also welcome to bring along any of your own supplies to create the perfect scarecrow!

 We encourage families, school groups and businesses to take up the challenge and let their imagination and creative skills create some eye catching entries.